|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 On November 24, 1996 the Mars Global Surveyor spacecraft used a thermal emission spectrometer to accurately record the Earth's thermal emission spectrum.
 From this spectrum the calculated atmospheric emission temperature, exclusive of absorption bands, was found to be 270.0 K. This temperature corresponds to radiation emitted during the phase transition of water from a liquid to a solid.

-In 2014 this author showed that this high temperature state is due to a change in the Earth's planetry albedo which occurs when the Earth's average emission temperature exceeds the melting point of water, 273.15 K.
+In 2014 this author showed that this high temperature state is due to a change in the Earth's planetry albedo which occurs when the Earth's average emission temperature exceeds the freezing point of water, 273.15 K.

-The law of conservation of energy requires that at steady state the total rate of energy supply to the Earth's surface equals to the total rate of infrared energy emission into outer space.
+The law of conservation of energy requires that at steady state the total rate of energy supply to Earth's surface equals to the total rate of infrared energy emission into outer space.
 Hence the absorbed solar energy plus the released chemical energy plus the released nuclear energy plus the decrease in the Earth's residual kinetic energy plus the decrease in the Earth's residual thermal energy must equal the total emitted infrared energy.

 GREEN HOUSE GASES:

 Certain gases such as carbon dioxide (CO2) and water vapor (H2O) are transparent to solar radiation but in certain frequency bands scatter thermal infrared radiation.
-These gases trap far infrared radiation near the Earth's surface.
+These gases trap far infrared radiation energy near Earth's surface.
 These gases are known as Green House Gases (GHG).

 The world became aware of the phenomena of atmospheric greenhouse warming in the 1960s when United States (US) and Russian space probes discovered that the actual surface temperature on the planet Venus is about 400 degrees C higher than the temperature that was anticipated from a simple black body calculation.
-The cause of the high Venus surface temperature was found to be carbon dioxide (CO2) in the atmosphere of Venus.
+The cause of the high Venus surface temperature was found to be infrared scattering by carbon dioxide (CO2) in the atmosphere of Venus.